Aryo15/AI-Agent-basic/README.md

 * **Agentic RAG Workflow:** Instead of a simple "retrieve-then-generate" pipeline, this agent uses a LangGraph graph to create a cyclical reasoning loop.
 * **Relevance Grading:** The agent retrieves documents and then uses an LLM to "grade" their relevance to the query before deciding whether to use them.
 This significantly improves response precision and reduces hallucinations.
 * **API-Ready:** The entire agent workflow is wrapped in a robust FastAPI server, ready for integration.
-* **Interactive Prototype:** A full Google Colab notebook (`Agent_Prototype.ipynb`) is included to demonstrate the development, testing, and execution of the agent step-by-step.
+* **Interactive Prototype:** A full Google Colab notebook (`run.ipynb`) is included to demonstrate the development, testing, and execution of the agent step-by-step.

 ## Agent Architecture